 - Playing board games on Sunday afternoons

-When he finishes his list, help him write a gratitude-filled title, such as “I’m Thankful We Can Spend Time Together.”
+When the lists are finished, help them write a gratitude-filled title, such as “I’m Thankful We Can Spend Time Together.”

 The Blessing of Food